inloco/incognia-go/README.md

 ### Authentication

 Our library authenticates clients automatically, but clients may want to authenticate manually because our token route has a long response time (to avoid brute force attacks).
-If that's you case, you can choose the moment which authentication occurs by leveraging `ManualRefreshTokenProvider`, as shown by the example:
+If that's your case, you can choose the moment which authentication occurs by leveraging `ManualRefreshTokenProvider`, as shown by the example:

 ```go
 tokenClient := incognia.NewTokenClient(&TokenClientConfig{clientID: clientID, clientSecret: clientSecret})